 - Whether the Court of Appeal has erroneously interpreted or applied the Constitution or laws of Louisiana or the United States in a manner that will cause material injustice or significantly affect the public interest; and

-- Whether the Court of Appeal has so far departed from proper judicial proceedings or so abused its powers as to call for an exercise of the Louisiana Supreme Courts supervisory authority.
+- Whether the Court of Appeal has so far departed from proper judicial proceedings or so abused its powers as to call for an exercise of the Louisiana Supreme Court's supervisory authority.

 All writ applications should address which of these factors are present, because if none of these writ grant considerations are genuinely present in a case, the Louisiana Supreme Court will almost certainly decline to hear the case.

-In fact, as a court of discretionary jurisdiction (meaning it does not have to hear a case), the Louisiana Supreme Court does not necessarily ensure that justice is served in every particular case, but instead settling the law and resolving splits among the circuits.
+In fact, as a court of discretionary jurisdiction (meaning it does not have to hear a case), the Louisiana Supreme Court does not necessarily ensure that justice is served in every particular case, but instead focuses on settling the law and resolving splits among the circuits.

-But if the Louisiana Supreme Court grants a writ application, the court will usually set the case for further written and oral argument, and therefore will in fact hear the case and tule on it.
-And in some very rare cases, the the Louisiana Supreme Court will grant the writ and at the same time issue a decision ruling on the case in its entirety.
+But if the Louisiana Supreme Court grants a writ application, the court will usually set the case for further written and oral argument, and therefore will in fact hear the case and rule on it.
+And in some very rare cases, the Louisiana Supreme Court will grant the writ and at the same time issue a decision ruling on the case in its entirety.

 Modification of Judgments in Louisiana Workers Compensation